alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ### The Notebook

-Perhaps you really, really cannot move at all: you are confined to the same room, or it disrupts your workflow.
+Perhaps you really, really cannot move at all: you are confined to the one table you use, or it disrupts your workflow.
 Well, we are not here to judge.
 There is another visual aid that will be there to help you: